Jake Fogelnest

-Benjamin Jacob Fogelnest (born March 14, 1979), known professionally as Jake Fogelnest, is an Emmy and WGA Award nominated writer, comedian, former radio personality, and satirist.
+Benjamin Jacob Fogelnest (born March 14, 1979), known professionally as Jake Fogelnest, is an American television writer, comedian, former radio personality, and satirist.

 Career

 Squirt TV

 In January 1994, when he was 14 years old, he started a pop culture television show, Squirt TV, from his New York City bedroom and aired on Manhattan public-access television cable TV.
 In 1996 the show moved from public-access television to MTV under the name Squirt TV on MTV.

 Television

 In 2005, he created Ten Years Later for MTV, a fictional documentary which followed Fogelnest's life if he "never grew out of 'Squirt TV.'"
 The show was co-written and directed by Tom Gianas.